 One of the greatest things about this hobby is that everyone can be a "research scientist", doing their own experiments, using their imaginations to attempt proving a theory.
 And, make sure that you keep a tank log.
 Use the Aquarium Manager Program or a similar computer program.

-Solution: Mount a powerhead (or two) on opposite end of tank from where the carbon tube outflow returns.
+- What if your magnum filters the water well, but you need more circulation and water movement in the tank?
+Solution: Mount a powerhead (or two) on the opposite end of the tank from where the carbon tube outflow returns.

 Here is a constructed DIY carbon tube and it's associated stand.
 This tube was built from 4" PVC and is to be used vertically.
 You can see the stand for the carbon tube in front of the tube.